TahmidShawn/JS_Theory/call()/call.md

 const laptop = new Product("Laptop", 75000);
 ```

-Suppose we have another class `CartItem`:
+Now suppose we have another class `CartItem`:

 ```javascript
 class CartItem {